paulYRP/DNAm_ArrayWorkflow/README.md

   ```
 - `DNA.pdf`, automic report generated with a summary of all steps.
 - Interaction added to `methylationGLM_T1`.
+- `methylationGLM_T1` and `methylationGLMM_T1T2` extract categorical and numerical coefficients to the annotatedLME.csv and annotatedGLM.csv.

 ## Articles/Tutorial:
 - [**A Novel Longitudinal Epigenome-Wide Study of Posttraumatic**](https://github.com/n10962646/DNAm_ArrayWorkflow/blob/main/A%20Novel%20Longitudinal%20Epigenome-Wide%20Study%20of%20Posttraumatic.pdf)